 Why isn’t holding your baby upright after a feeding necessary?

 I realize this idea may be different than what you’ve heard in the past, but hear me out.
 It takes approximately 2 hours for your baby’s stomach to empty.
 While holding your baby upright for 30 minutes after a feeding may allow for some of the feed to leave the stomach, the majority of the feed remains in their stomach after that time.
-When you lay your baby down, their immature LES could still open, causing them to spit up.
+When you lay your baby down, pressure is still put on their immature LES and they can spit up.
+Your baby got an extra 30 minutes of snuggles, but there isn’t much benefit beyond that.

-So unless you are holding your baby upright until their stomach is completely empty, the chance of them spitting up still remains.
-Now if you were to hold them up until their stomach emptied, you would bring yourself to the time of their next feeding.
-This strategy would be grossly inefficient.
-It would result in you getting no rest, or your baby getting into the habit of having to be held or worn at all times.
+Unless you are holding your baby upright until their stomach is completely empty, the chance of them spitting up still remains.
+But holding them up until their stomach empties brings you to the time of their next feeding, making this strategy grossly inefficient.
+It would result in you getting no rest, and your baby getting into the habit of having to be held or worn at all times.

-You may wonder about propping your baby up to reduce spit up.
-It is unsafe for a baby’s sleep surface to be elevated (that means those crib wedges are not a safe option).
-Products like nursing pillows, baby loungers, and bouncy seats put your baby at risk for positional asphyxiation.
-And they don’t diminish the incidence of spit up!
+You may wonder about propping your baby up in their bassinet to reduce spit up.
+The American Academy of Pediatrics no longer recommends this as it has been recognized as unsafe.
+Products like nursing pillows, baby loungers, and bouncy seats put your baby at risk for positional asphyxiation and don’t diminish the incidence of spit up!

 Myths and Truths to Reduce Spit Up